 With the increase in brands and franchises in the hotel and tourism industry, competition can be fierce.
 Now more than ever, hotels have to invest in social media marketing and digital strategies.
-Going 2020 and beyond, travelers now expect hotels and agencies to provide a digital experience.
+Travelers now expect hotels and agencies to provide a digital experience.

 Sale Cycle found that 73% of marketers rated the ROI of email to be “Good” or “Excellent.”
 Not to mention consumers check personal email for an average of 2.5 hours each weekday while at work.
 You might even be guilty of checking your email after work as well.